-She advised, "Special schools need to teach at [mainstream curriculum] level- there's so much more integration now but not enough time [to learn blindness skills].
+She advised, "Special schools need to teach at [mainstream curriculum] levelthere's so much more integration now but not enough time to learn blindness skills.
 Parents need support to teach these skills.
-Kids [with VI] need exposure and opportunity, and to be allowed to fail- it's not that they failed but got up.
+Kids need exposure and opportunity, and to be allowed to fail- it's not that they failed but got up.
 They need input into their program... ask how they feel when assigned to run with someone in PE they dislike.
 Give them networks.
 Role models are very important, but so are inner abilities."

-She devised an acronym, 'COPE', "which stands for Confidence- to ask questions, that it's okay to feel around; Orientation- to the environment, to systems; Peer Support, where you can go to be around other VIs, get tipsbut we can't live there because it's insulated; and Expectations- make them high but explain why and give them support to reach them."
+"COPE"

+- Confidence

+- To ask questions, that it's okay to feel around

+- Orientation

+- To the environment, systems

+- Peer Support

+- To be around others with VI, get tips

+- Expectations

+- Make them high but explain why and give support to reach them